-For scoring consistency across the applications, all readers use a rubric system to determine how many points to allocate for various portions of the scholarship application; higher scores are more likely to receive a scholarship.
-The rubric scores content, fluency, and technical conventions of the three short-answer questions.
-Applications with higher GPAs, extracurricular activities, and honors and distinctions are also desirable, and there is a preference for tribal college students and alumni.
-The final score is determined by averaging the numbers from multiple readers on each application.
+For scoring consistency across the applications, all readers use a rubric system to determine how many points to allocate for various portions of the scholarship application.
+Higher scores are more likely to receive a scholarship.
+As a merit-based scholarship program, the rubric scores applications based on thoughtful responses and a student’s ability to demonstrate merit.
+The reflection questions are the highest scoring portion of the application.
+There is also a preference for students attending tribal colleges and alumni of tribal colleges.

-Typically, scholarship awards are determined by mid-July; however, you can log in to your online application profile at any time to see if you have received an award.
+Typically, scholarship awards are determined by the end of July.
+You can log in to your online application profile at any time to see if you have received an award.
 If the word “pending” appears beside the application, that means your application is still under review, so keep checking back!

 If you have additional questions about applying for scholarships, be sure to read through our Frequently Asked Questions.

 News & Events